praveen-singh01/kids-story/micro-service.md

-# Kids Story App (com.kids.story) - Payment Microservice Integration Guide
+# Suno Stories App (com.sunostories.app) - Payment Microservice Integration Guide

 ## 🚀 Overview

-This guide provides comprehensive instructions for integrating the Kids Story app (`com.kids.story`) with the Payment Microservice.
+This guide provides comprehensive instructions for integrating the Suno Stories app (`com.sunostories.app`) with the Payment Microservice.
 The integration follows the same multi-tenant architecture used by other apps in the system.

 ## 📱 App Configuration

 ### Package ID
 ```
-com.kids.story
+com.sunostories.app
 ```

 ### Backend Name